richard-fisher/ramaze/README.md

 Ramaze is dual licensed under the GPL/Ruby license and is copyrighted 2009 - 2011 by Michael Fellinger (m.fellinger@gmail.com).
-A copy of the Ruby license can be found in the file "RUBY_LICENSE", a copy of the GPL license can be found in the file "GPL_LICENSE".
+A copy of the Ruby license can be found in the file "guide/RUBY_LICENSE", a copy of the GPL license can be found in the file "guide/GPL_LICENSE".
 Both these files can be displayed by clicking the "Files" button at the top right.

 <div class="note todo">
     <p>